nixtrace/rmsg/README.md

 $ rabbitmq-server
 ```

-- Add the gem to the Gemfile:
+- Add rmsg to your Gemfile:
 ```ruby
 gem 'rmsg'
 ```